 What: Immediately after accepting your offer, reach out to the externship contact to inquire about onboarding procedures and when you should be in touch to establish your work schedule, and then complete sign your Onboarding Agreement in Symplicity.

-How: Log into Symplicity, go to Jobs | My Job Applications, click on the job posting title "Extern" to view the posting.
+How: Log into Symplicity, go to "Jobs | My Job Applications," click on the job posting title "Extern" to view the posting.
 The contact information is at the bottom of the posting.
 To find the Onboarding Agreement, click on the Externship Info & Agreements shortcut.

-Get Forms Signed
+Have all Forms Signed WELL BEFORE the Semester

-What: Get all required forms, documentation and background checks submitted as soon as possible.
-All volunteer forms will be signed electronically by Prof. Howard.

-Student Practice Certification can be requested at this link.
+What: Have all required forms, documentation and background checks submitted ASAP and well in advance of your semester.
+These can require weeks or months for approval.
+All volunteer forms will be signed electronically by the Externship Director.
+Student Practice Certification require Bar Examiner approval and must be also be applied for well in advance.
+You can submit your request at this link.

-How: Scan and email paper forms to the Externship Director for signature.
+How: Scan and email paper forms to the Externship Director for signature (lawexternships@emory.edu).

-☐ Schedule First Workday
+Schedule First Workday

-What: A month to two weeks before the semester starts, reach out again to the externship contact to ask about setting up the first day of work (and arranging a regular work schedule), which should be sometime within the first week or two of the semesters.

-How: Log into Symplicity, go to Jobs | My Job Applications, click on the job posting "Extern" for your placement contact information.
+What: A month to two weeks before the semester starts, reach out again to the externship contact to ask about setting up the first day of work (and arranging a regular work schedule), which should be sometime within the first week or two of the semester.
+How: Log into Symplicity, go to "Jobs | My Job Applications," click on the job posting "Extern" for your placement contact information.

-☐ Arrange for Parking/Transportation
+Arrange for Parking/Transportation

 What: Emory does not reimburse for parking or personal transportation and cannot control University parking assignments.
 Students may request Special Consideration for parking on campus.
 How: Make your request by emailing lawexternships@emory.edu and explaining whether you have a car, and if so, the cost of parking and whether the placement has refused to pay for parking.
 Request Special Consideration at this link.